Skip to contents

 remove_acronyms

-Logical; if TRUE, removes all-uppercase patterns from regex_table.
+Logical; if TRUE, removes patterns consisting only of uppercase letters (2 or more characters) from regex_table.

 do_clean_text